shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 Most dapps span across multiple smart contracts with many of them being created dynamically.
 This tutorial demonstrates how to build a subgraph for a complex multi smart contract dapp with contracts deployed at runtime.

 It uses the Uniswap AMM market contracts as an example as the reader might be familiar with it.
-We will start with the factory contract which deploys uniswap pairs and then use events to be able to add the newly created pairs to our subgraph.
+We will start with the factory contract which deploys Uniswap pairs and then use events to be able to add the newly created pairs to our subgraph.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)